lyokato/sinatra-formkeeper/README.md

 end
 ```

-You can call a name of 'Combination Constraints' as a method.
+You can call a name of *Combination Constraints* as a method.
 Followed by rule-name and target-fields.

-All preset constraints are described at [10: Preset Combination Constraints]
+All preset constraints are described at [10: Preset Combination Constraints](/10-preset-combination-constraints)

 ### 2: Check if user's input is valid or not